Sourcepass MCOE Blog

 How Microsoft 365 Defends Against Token Theft and Phishing

-In this episode of the Demystifying Microsoft podcast, host Nathan Taylor (SVP, Global Microsoft Practice Leader at the Sourcepass MCOE) and guest Nick Ross (CEO, CloudCapsule) explore the evolving landscape of token theft and phishing in Microsoft 365, offering practical insights and examples to help organizations strengthen their security posture and prevent business email compromise.
+In this episode of the Demystifying Microsoft podcast, host Nathan Taylor (SVP, Global Microsoft Practice Leader at the Sourcepass MCOE) and guest Nick Ross (CEO, CloudCapsule) explore the evolving landscape of token theft and phishing in Microsoft 365, offering insights and examples to help organizations strengthen their security posture and prevent business email compromise.

 Timestamped Key Moments